AstarVienna/speXtra/database/README.md

-# Database for Spyctra
+# Database for speXtra

-Prototyping the Spyctra database
+Prototyping the speXtra database

-Spyctra will be shipped with a single data file (besides the Vega spectrum) which will contain the web location of the database
+speXtra will be shipped with a single data file (besides the Vega spectrum) which will contain the web location of the database

 The database will be organized as follow (re-using a bit the synphot CDBS structure)